campolim/DrawingFun/README.md

 Users can draw on a white canvas using 10 different brush colours and 3 different brush sizes.
 They can also erase using 3 different brush sizes.
 Users can create a new canvas, and save their creations to their gallery.

+As baby steps towards a new app, the paths that users draw slowly fade away.

 ##### Release Notes & Future Improvements:
+Feb 08: Basic 'refogging' functionality implemented

 Jan 09: Fixed black line that displayed while erasing

 Improvements to be made: